MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-with-security-key.md

    :::image type="content" border="true" source="media/how-to-register-passkey-with-security-key/choose-where-store-passkey.png" alt-text="Screenshot of the prompt where to store your passkey (FIDO2) in My Security Info.":::

-1. (Optional) If you've previously set up a passkey (FIDO2) on a mobile device and selected the option to remember that device for quicker sign-in, the device name may appear as a selectable option.
-In this case, do the following:
+1. (Optional) If you previously set up a passkey (FIDO2) on a mobile device and selected the option to remember that device for quicker sign-in, the device name may appear as a selectable option.
+In this case, do the following steps:

    1. Choose **Security key**.
    1. Follow the prompts to connect your security key and provide a PIN or biometric method.
-   1. Upon completion, you'll be redirected to the **My security info** screen, where you can change the default name for the new sign-in method.
+   1. Upon completion, you're redirected to the **My security info** screen, where you can change the default name for the new sign-in method.
    1. Select **Done** to finish registering the new method.

 ## Sign-in with your new passkey (FIDO2)